Dune. Arrakis. Desert planet.

 A beginning is the time for taking the most delicate care that the balances are correct.
 This every sister of the Bene Gesserit knows.
 To begin your study of the life of Muad’Dib, then take care that you first place him in his time: born in the 57th year of the Padishah Emperor, Shaddam IV.
 And take the most special care that you locate Muad’Dib in his place: the planet Arrakis.
 Do not be deceived by the fact that he was born on Caladan and lived his first fifteen years there.
 Arrakis, the planet known as Dune, is forever his place.from Manual of Muad’Dib by the Princess Irulan

 But it’s the ways in which Dune is told which is most effective.
 The very first line is written by a character who doesn’t appear until much further into the story.
-The writer has a central role in the novel, but at this point we are completely mystified as to who this person is or why we should care.
+The author of that line has a central role in the novel, but at this point we are completely mystified as to who this person is or why we should care.
 It’s only on the second reading that we fully understand the context of the writing.
 At the beginning we know none of these characters — are they even people, who is Muad’Dib, what are the Bene Gesserit, what is Arrakis?

 If you’re a fan, the first three books in the series are essential reading, and the fourth to the sixth excellent, but lesser novels.
 Anything outside of these should be ignored, as later novels written posthumously by Herbert’s son are not so great.